archernar/cuu/README.md

           Optional :PL: may specify a profile, a list of profiles, or the special keyword ALLPROFILES
           ----------------------------------------------------------------------------------------------
   commands
-Usage: cuu [-h][-a][-u][-p][-t][-d][-D][-j][-F][-B][-E][-R][-Z][-i][-c]

-operands
-    -a  operand:  cli profile name, maps to AWS account  (from .aws/config) -u  operand:  username
-    -p  operand:  password    (default may be set in ~/.cuu.txt) -t  operand:  thing name  (specify a resource or object name) -T  operand:  time window in hours (to specify (now minus T) to now) -D  operand:  specify a document\file to upload (e.g. a policy document) flags
-    -h  flag:     display usage
-    -d  flag:     limits abbreviations
-    -j  flag:     use long datetime fields
-    -F  flag:     force mode, do not confirm any command -B  flag:     show full user names
-    -E  flag:     show event names
-    -R  flag:     show raw records in output
-    -Z  flag:     output iso time
-    -i  flag:     interactive mode ('q' to quit)
-    -c  command:
-        Optional :UL: may specify a user, a list of users, a file, or the keyword ALLUSERS Optional :PL: may specify a profile, a list of profiles, or the special keyword ALLPROFILES commands
 User Commands
      usercreateadmin                   -a -u -p   Create admin user usercreate                        -a -u -p   Create a user and assign access keys